avadhutFrontEnd/playground-starter/README.md

 You can find the course at https://codewithmosh.com

 # Commit message format :
 [Course: 2.
 React 18 for Intermediate Topics > 2.
-Fetching and Updating Data with React Query (3h) ] [ Video: #17-Showing-Mutation-Progress_mp4_1min_27sec ] - Feat: Add loading state and clear form on successful todo creation.
+Fetching and Updating Data with React Query (3h) ] [ Video: #18-Optimistic-Updates_mp4_7min_48sec ] - feat: Implement optimistic updates for adding a new Todo

+Enhances user experience by optimistically updating the UI immediately upon adding a new Todo using `onMutate` to set the query cache.

+This commit includes:
+- Adding `onMutate` to perform an instant UI update and capture the previous state (`previousTodos`) in a returned context object.
+- Defining a generic type for the mutation context (`AddTodoContext`) to properly type the context object.
+- Handling the success scenario in `onSuccess` by replacing the optimistic Todo with the actual data (including ID) returned from the backend.
+- Implementing error handling in `onError` to roll back the optimistic change by restoring the previous Todo list from the context.

 # my-github Account :